tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/常见问题/一般性问题_intl_en.md

 ### Does COS support the auto decompression of uploaded files?

 COS is a distributed storage service for unstructured data and does not support file decompression on its own.
 To enable this feature, please use the integrated SCF service.
-For more information, see [File Decompression](https://intl.cloud.tencent.com/document/product/436/35663) or [Using SCF to Decompress Zip Packages](https://intl.cloud.tencent.com/document/product/436/31709).
+For more information, see [File Decompression](https://intl.cloud.tencent.com/document/product/436/35663).

 ### What are the specifications and limits of COS?